-Before submitting your form, double check the fields to make sure everything is correct/nothing was skipped and make certain that each submitted report has a properly formatted Collection Team and Project Site ID number so that each Seed bag can be uniquely identified and processed without error.
-If all fields are complete, photos are uploaded, and you are ready to submit the report, click the check mark in the lower right hand corner of the screen Send Now".
+Before submitting your form, double check the fields to make sure everything is correct/ nothing was skipped.
+Make certain that each submitted report has a properly formatted Collection Team and Project Site ID number so that each Seed bag can be uniquely identified and processed appropriately.
+If all fields are complete, photos are uploaded, and you are ready to submit the report, click the check mark in the lower right-hand corner of the screen.
+Then select "Send Now".

 While it is encouraged to fill out the report entirely in the field using a mobile device, sometimes that may not be possible.
-If you are not able to complete all fields, or upload your photos due to technical difficulties or other reasons, it may be easier to leverage the "DRAFT" option available within the Survey123 for ArcGIS mobile application.
-You can 'pause' the attribute collection at any time within the Project Wingspan

-Seed Collection survey by pressing the Check BOX (lower right corner) of the form, and THEN selecting the "Save this survey in Drafts" option.
+If you are not able to complete all fields, or upload your photos due to technical difficulties or for other reasons, it may be easier to leverage the "DRAF" option available within the application.
+You can 'pause' the attribute collection at any time within the Project Wingspan Seed Collection survey by pressing the Check Box in the lower righthand corner of the form, and then selecting the "Save this survey in Drafts" option.

-DRAFT SURVEYS within the Seed Collector Report orange DRAFT folder:
+DRAFT Surveys within the Seed Collector Report orange Draft folder:

 - Any reports saved as drafts will show up on the PW Seed Collection Report home screen.
-Click 'drafts' and the following screen will show the number of unsent Seed Collector Report surveys that have not been submitted. - EACH Draft survey within the Project Wingspan Seed Collection drafts folder can be re-opened and completed at a later day or time.
+Click 'Drafts' and the following screen will show the Seed Collector Report surveys that have not been submitted. - Each Draft survey within the Project Wingspan Seed Collection Drafts folder can be re-opened and completed at a later day or time.
 Once the PW Seed Collection Report is completed and your device is "online", users can submit the completed report to the Project Wingspan geodatabase.